Your Spiritual Gifts

 to serve in love

-An earlier version of this book is also available on Kindle, with the interior now updated.
+An earlier version of this book is also available on Amazon & Kindle, with the interior now updated to the same text.

 Free App for computers, tablets, smartphones – read immediatelyShare this to Facebook, Twitter, Google & Linkedin on links below.
 Share with others – Blessed to bless.